-Recipients of the 2020 WCET SANsational Award will:
+Recipients of the 2021 WCET SANsational Award will:

-- Be recognized in a WCET press release. - Be recognized on the WCET and SAN websites as an award winner. - Be recognized at the 2020 WCET Annual Meeting SAN Coordinator Meeting to be held on October 12, 2020 in Indianapolis. - Be allowed to display the WCET SANsational Award logo on their website and printed materials indicating that they have been awarded the 2020 WCET SANsational Award. - Have the option to present their nomination to all SAN members on a webinar.
+- Be recognized in a WCET press release. - Be recognized on the SAN website as an award winner. - Post- pandemic Be recognized at the WCET Annual Meeting & SAN Annual Coordinator Meeting - Be allowed to display the WCET SANsational Award logo on their website and printed materials indicating that they have been awarded the 2021 WCET SANsational Award.

+Have the option to offer a virtual presentation of their award winning work to all SAN members.